TGAC/grassroots-user-docs/services/search/index.md

 ##Introduction

 Given that a Grassroots system contains disparate services and a wide variety of data and metadata, it can sometimes be difficult to find the content taht you are interested in.
 To address this, we have created a search service.
 This has a text box where you simply type in the keywords and this service will search across all of the services, data and metadata within the system and return the relevant results.
+The service is available at [https://grassroots.tools/public/service/search](https://grassroots.tools/public/service/search).

 The basic options present you with a text box where you can type in your query and an option to restrict the results to a particular type.
 Currently the list of types are